walkermj/config-files/plugged/info.md

+##Useful info

-this folder is to stored the nvim plugins once installed
+This folder is to store the nvim plugins once installed